criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 ##### DatabaseClasses generator

 The top-level key `dbc` contains an array of entries describing DatabaseClass resources.
+Each array entry generate one DatabaseClass resource.

 Example: